r2fo/r4fo.com-v1/content/posts/njalla.md

 tags: Transparency
 ---

-I recently transferred r4fo.com's domain from Spaceship to [Njalla](https://njal.la) for both privacy and security reasons.
+I recently transferred r4fo.com's domain to [Njalla](https://njal.la) for both privacy and security reasons.
 I also believe Njalla’s vision aligns more closely with the values of r4fo.com.

 Nothing has changed for you.
 This post is just informational